risd-creative-programming/s14-creative-programming-projects/open-source.md

 GitHub
 Bitbucket
 GitLab

+### Popular creative coding open source projects and conferences

+Processing
+Arduino
+openFrameworks
+OpenHardware Initiative
+OpenVisConf

 ##Activity: OSS and Art + Design
-1. Pair up withsomeone *not* from your major
+1. Pair up with someone *not* from your major
 2. Finish and discuss the readings:
     * [The Open Source Definition](http://opensource.org/osd)
     * [How Open Source is Disrupting Visual Art](http://thecreatorsproject.vice.com/blog/how-open-source-is-disrupting-visual-art)
-3. Discuss with each other how the readings and the terminology in them relates to your field or department
+3. Discuss with each other how the readings and the terminology in them relates to your field or department.
+Questions to consider:
+    * What does "Open Source" mean in your field?
+    * Is intellectual property typically freely shared, or highly guarded?
+    * What are the financial implications of openness in your field's industry?
+    * Is your in your field usually done alone or in teams?
+    * How easy is it to find information about your design or craft in libraries, the Internet?
+    * How easy is it to access key players in your field?
 4. As pairs, present your partner's findings to the class